matteobreschi/matteobreschi.github.io/_pages/about.md

   - /about.html
 ---

-I am a gravitational physicist working on gravitational-wave physics and multi-messenger data analysis.
+I am a theoretical physicist working on gravitational-wave physics and multi-messenger astronomy.
+My research focuses on Bayesian inference of astrophysical transients emitted by compact objects, such as black holes and neutron stars.

 I am member of the European Gravitational Observatory ([EGO](https://www.ego-gw.it/)), thanks to which I contribute to the experiments of [Virgo](https://www.virgo-gw.eu/) and Einstein Telescope ([ET](https://www.et-gw.eu/)).